 Despite the saying (and contrary to many writers’ beliefs) people absolutely do judge books by their covers…especially books on Amazon.
-Your book cover design is very important and needs to look professional.

 You don’t have to like it, but the truth is if your book doesn’t have a cover that looks 100% professional, people are simply going to skip it and look for something else.
 Which is why taking the time to purchase a professionally designed cover that converts is so important.